rerdm/PythonProgramms/README.md

 # PythonProgramms

-This Projekt inlcudes helper klasses for python.
+This projekt inlcudes helper klasses for python programms.